ssato/python-anytemplate/README.rst

 Multiple context files support to define template parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The CLI frontend (anytemplate_cli) supports multiple context files in YAML or JSON or others to give template parameters with -C|--context option.
+The CLI tool (anytemplate_cli) supports to load multiple context files in YAML or JSON or others to give template parameters with -C|--context option.

-Loading and composing of context files are handled by another python library called anyconfig (python-anyconfig) if installed and available on your system.
+Loading and composing of context files are handled by my another python library called anyconfig (python-anyconfig) if installed and available on your system.

 - anyconfig on PyPI: http://pypi.python.org/pypi/anyconfig/